The vast majority of Americans 65 and older get their medical coverage through Medicare, the federal retirement health insurance program.

 However, as we have explained, Medicare does not pay for all your health care expenses during your golden years.
 Some retirees are surprised by the amount of out-of-pocket costs they accumulate despite being enrolled in Medicare.

-As the Employee Benefit Research Institute notes, “health care costs in retirement can be considerable.”
+As the Employee Benefit Research Institute (EBRI) notes, “health care costs in retirement can be considerable.”
 And such expenses might be especially high if you sign up for Original Medicare instead of Medicare Advantage, according to a recent EBRI analysis.

 All retirees must choose between two main options — Original Medicare and Medicare Advantage — when signing up for Medicare coverage: